-- (b) a change in local government policy; - (c) the successful trial of new technologies or other technological advances; - (d) a change in the pace or nature of the uptake of low carbon technologies; or
+(b) a change in local government policy;

-(e) a new obligation arising from the agreement of a Local Area Energy Plan or an equivalent arrangement.
+- (c) the successful trial of new technologies or other technological advances; - (d) a change in the pace or nature of the uptake of low carbon technologies; or - (e) a new obligation arising from the agreement of a Local Area Energy Plan or an equivalent arrangement.

-The Workgroup acknowledged that this Modification is 'stand-alone' and that derogations can still be implemented in the IGT UNC without them being raised in the UNC respectively.
-It would therefore only be a derogation that had an impact on IGT networks.
+The mitigation to the IGT UNC representatives who are also UNC representatives to ensure their views are taken into consideration through the UNC development processes.
+All Derogations requests will be subject to Authority direction this indicates that IGT UNC parties would have some protection as the Authority would not be expected to approve something with significant implications or discriminatory outcomes.
+The Workgroup discussed that this Modification is 'stand-alone' and that Derogations can still be implemented in the IGT UNC without them being raised in the UNC respectively.
+It would therefore only be a Derogation that had an impact on IGT networks.